AqwamCreates/DataPredict/docs/API/Models/OrderingPointsToIdentifyClusteringStructure.md

   * Setting epsilonPrime = epsilon makes the algorithm behave like DBSCAN.

-* minimumNumberOfPoints: Minimum number of data points required to form a cluster.
+* minimumNumberOfPoints: The minimum number of points required to form a dense region (core point condition).

-* distanceFunction: The function that the model will use to train. distanceFunction available are:
+* distanceFunction: The function that the model will use to train.
+Available options are:

   *  Euclidean